keerat15/pms/README.md

 ## How To Start

-In order to view the project from the beginning open file "start.html"
+In order to view the project from the beginning, open file "start.html"